 In order to be able to send bitcoin payouts using OpenNode, businesses must complete KYB/KYC.
 Additionally, if funding bitcoin payouts with local currency, businesses must:

 1. Possess a real (not virtual) bank account.

 3. Hold corporate registration in one of our supported countries.

 4. Transact in one of our supported currencies: USD, EUR, GBP, BRL, MXN, and AUD.

-OpenNode will activate Payouts for the account upon fulfillment of the above requirements.
-Depending on the value and volume of Payouts, businesses may be required to provide additional KYC for recipients.
+OpenNode will activate payouts for the account upon fulfillment of the above requirements.
+Depending on the value and volume of each payout, businesses may be required to provide additional KYC for recipients.

 Funding Bitcoin Payouts

-1. Accept Bitcoin (and Debit/ApplePay) for retail sales activity
+1. Accept Bitcoin (and Debit/Credit Card/ApplePay) for retail sales activity

 BTC or local currency earned via merchant acceptance can be used as a source of funds for BTC Payouts.